-First, using the facsimile of a piano keyboard found in the introduction to the Interval articles, locate the tonic note (pitch pipe) and your starting note.
-If the pitch pipe note is say a Bb and your note is the G below, then count the semitones between them.
+First, using your virtual or real piano keyboard, locate the tonic note (pitch pipe) and your starting note.
+If the pitch pipe note is say a 'Bb' and your note is the 'G' below, then count the semitones between them.

 To do so, do not count the tonic note but count all of the white and black keys down to, and including, your note.
 Remember that each key is a semitone.

 There are 3 semitones in the interval between what you hear with the pitch pipe and the note you will sing.
 This number will become important in just a minute.
-If the keynote is below your starting note

-(say an Eb up to a C above) then you would again not count the tonic (Eb) but would count every black and white key up to and including your C.
+If the keynote is below your starting note (say an Eb up to a C above) then you would again not count the tonic (Eb) but would count every black and white key up to and including your C.